GuenterQuast/ppBilliard/README.md

 of unit mass), the impact parameter (0 to 1) and the momentum asymmetry in the centre-of-mass frame (-1 to 1).
-Depending on the "intensity" of the collision, an suitable event picture from the [CMS Detector](https://cms.cern) at CERN appears on the video screen.
+Depending on the "intensity" of the collision, an suitable event picture of a proton-proton collision in the LCH appears on the video screen.

 Example
 --------